 26. “That’s very thoughtful of you.”

-- Explanation & Nuance: This phrase compliments the giver’s character.
-You’re not just thanking them for the action, but for the consideration and care they put into it.
-It shows you appreciate the thought behind the gesture.
+- Explanation & Nuance: This phrase compliments the giver’s character, showing you appreciate the thought behind the gesture.

-- When to Use?
-For a well chosen gift, a kind inquiry about your well being, or an unsolicited act of help.
+- When to Use: For a well chosen gift or an unsolicited act of help.

 - Tone: Appreciative, Personal, Warm.